-Eligibility: Any Amherst senior or alum of up to one year since graduation is welcome to apply.
+Eligibility: Any Amherst senior or alum who graduated the year before the fellowship is awarded is welcome to apply.
 Candidates should speak American-English well, but there are no particular citizenship requirements.
 Candidates should have the ability, on the basis of character and expereince, to represent Amherst Collge to the Doshisha community.
 No knowledge of the Japanese language is required, although some language skill is preferred so that the Fellow can participate more fully in Japanese life and culture.
 Most recent Amherst-Doshisha Fellows have had some facility with the language.
 Fellows must be able to commit to the entire fellowship year.
 The Fellow arrives in Kyoto by September 1st.
 They spend the first month getting acclimated, with any responsibilities beginning on the first of October and continuing until February 1st.
 February and March are months in which the Fellow is free to travel.
 On April 1st, responsibilities resume and continue until August 1st.
 This timeframe is very firm; it is not possible for a Fellow to depart early, and no one should apply who cannot commit to this.

 How to Apply